Leefarmer83/ievas_fragrances/README.md

 ## Credits

-A huge amount of credit needs to go to the Code Institute, I used their best practices when structuring my code.
-I have copied a lot of their  code (Bag/checkout/products/profiles/templates) and adjusted  to suit the needs of my project, Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).
+A huge amount of credit needs to go to the Code Institute, I followed their best practices when structuring my code, gaining insperation from the mini project (Boutique Ado) adjusting the code when needed.
+Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).

 I also used https://testdriven.io/blog/django-custom-user-model/ to help me with the models in newsletter and reviews.

 [Bootstrap](https://getbootstrap.com/) framework was used heavily to structure the website; navbar, footer, classes, toasts.

 ### Content
-- The concept, design and text for this project was created by Lee Farmer and inspired by the mini project boutique ado.
+- The concept, design and text for this project was created by Lee Farmer and inspired by the mini project Boutique Ado.

 ### Media
-- The photos used in this site were obtained from Ievas Fragrances and i had permission to use.
+- The photos used in this site were obtained from Ievas Fragrances and i had permission to use them.

 ### Acknowledgements

-- I received inspiration for this project from Boutique ado, I would also like to that the instructors and the slack community for heling me.
+- I received inspiration for this project from Boutique Ado, I would also like to thank the instructors and the slack community for helping me.
 Special praise to my mentor Gerard McBride.